 – Difficulty regulating body temperature

-If you’re experiencing one or several of these symptoms, it’s possibly caused by having an imbalance of histamine production to histamine breakdown.
+If you’re experiencing one or several of these symptoms, it’s possibly caused by having an imbalance between histamine production or accumulation and histamine breakdown.
 Here’s what may be going on:

 Whichever the cause may be, something needs to change to enable you to better manage your symptoms.
-Adjusting our diet can be a beneficial strategy towards keeping histamine in check and improving your quality of life.
+Adjusting your diet can be a beneficial strategy towards keeping histamine in check and improving your quality of life.

 The Low Histamine Diet